0xletleon/AddonReloader/README.md

 This add-on is compatible with Blender 4.2 and later versions.

 ## Usage
-After installation, you can find the “Reload” button in the top right corner of the Blender top bar.
+After installation, you can find the "Reload" button in the top right corner of the Blender top bar.

 ## 中文